kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/rollout-plugin.md

 - `plugin`: The `flagger` indicates the description of a Rollout plugin.
 It contains configurations for whether to install `publicTestloader` and `trafficRoutingProvider`.

     - `publicTestloader`: Indicates whether to install a common test loader to generate test traffic for application services.
     - `trafficRoutingProvider`: Traffic Routing Provider.
-Currently it only supports Istio, in the future it will add support for other service meshes or ingress controllers.
-For example, Linkerd, Gloo, Nginx etc.
+Currently it supports Istio,Kuma and Nginx , in the future it will add support for other service meshes or ingress controllers.
+For example, Linkerd, Gloo, etc.

 For more configuration information, please refer to the [Fleet API](https://kurator.dev/docs/references/fleet-api/).